-Traditional Residencies are open to creative and non-fiction writers, activists, and artists of all disciplines—including composers, filmmakers, and visual artists who do not require exceptional facilities.
-Each session is four weeks long and includes up to fifteen residents.
+Residencies are open to creative and non-fiction writers, activists, and artists of all disciplines—including composers, filmmakers, and visual artists who do not require exceptional facilities.
+Each session is four weeks long.
 There is no cost.

-Guest quarters are simple and comfortable.
-Writers are lodged in individual bedroom/studies in the Main House or the Grey Cottage.
-Visual artists and composers work in nearby studios.
+Guest rooms are simple and comfortable.
+Residents are lodged in individual bedroom/studies in the Main House or the Grey Cottage.

 Blue Mountain Center periodically hosts special short residencies with specific themes.
-These sessions are developed through invitations, nominations, and distinct application processes.
-Residents work on individual projects as they would do during a Traditional Residency and are encouraged to share their perspectives, ideas, and approaches with one another.
+These sessions are developed through invitations and nominations.
+They are much like a traditional Residency except residents are also encouraged to share their perspectives, ideas, and approaches to the theme with one another.

-Blue Mountain Center hosts small weekend gatherings in the spring and fall.
-They exist to bring together those working on pressing social problems such as civil liberties, environmental health and safety, peace, and economic justice.
+Blue Mountain Center hosts small weekend conversations in the spring and fall.
+They bring together those thinking about the pressing social problems such as civil liberties, environmental health and safety, peace, and economic justice.

-Conferences are planned six months in advance.
+Retreats are planned six months in advance.
 Most are initiated by Blue Mountain Center—the facilities are not available for rent—but the Co-Directors welcome suggestions.
-Inquiries and conference ideas may be sent by email to BMC with the subject line "Conference."
+Inquiries and retreat ideas may be sent by email to BMC with the subject line "Retreat."